anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 Trial outcomes shall be organized based on the following:

 1)	Categorization

-   a.
+   * a.
 Method (see list in Initiation)

-   b.
+   *	b.
 Aspect: Functional and non-functional aspects (the ‘what’)

-   c.
+   *	c.
 Execution Stage (the ‘when’)

-      i.
+     * - i.
 Deploy

-     ii.
+     * - ii.
 Config

-    iii.
+     * - iii.
 Testing

-     iv.
+     * - iv.
 Decommission (removal from infrastructure)

-   d.
+* d.
 Criteria

-      i.
-Feasibility
-         1. How easily or conveniently is something executed. ii.
-Utility
+      * - i.
+Feasibility: how easily or conveniently is something executed.

-         1. How useful or beneficial to the intent. iii.
-Effectiveness
+      * - ii.
+Utility: how useful or beneficial to the intent.

-         1. How successful in producing the desired result.
+      * - iii.
+Effectiveness: how successful in producing the desired result.

-   e.
+* e.
 Examples

-     i.
+     * - i.
 RI-1 Specification: Feasibility

-         1. Is the RI-1 spec consistent with its intended purpose?
+      -  1. Is the RI-1 spec consistent with its intended purpose?

-         2. Does it provide sufficient details?
+      -  2. Does it provide sufficient details?

-         3. Are there recommendations to modify and or enhance?
+      -  3. Are there recommendations to modify and or enhance?

-         4. Other?
+      -  4. Other?

-    ii.
+     * - ii.
 RI-1 Cookbook: Utility and Effectiveness during RI-1 deployment

-         1. Were the right competencies identified to deploy?
+       * - 1.
+Were the right competencies identified to deploy?

-         2. Were there major issues that arose (that would be of interest to all)?
+       * - 2.
+Were there major issues that arose (that would be of interest to all)?

-         3. Other?
+       * - 3.
+Other?

-   iii.
+     * -iii.
 RI-1 Cookbook: Utility and Effectiveness after deployment and configuration completed

-         1. Any unintended or anticipated outcomes or side effects of the implementation?
+       * - 1.
+Any unintended or anticipated outcomes or side effects of the implementation?

-         2. Did implementation result in acceptable results (need to define 'acceptable results')
+       * - 2.
+Did implementation result in acceptable results (need to define 'acceptable results')

-         3. Were the resources used to implement consistent with those identified up front?
+       * - 3.
+Were the resources used to implement consistent with those identified up front?

-         4. Time, cost, people, materials?
+       * - 4.
+Time, cost, people, materials?

-         5. Other?
+       * - 5.
+Other?

 2)	Data Capture
    a.
 Qualitative information captured via Questionnaire
-      i.
+      * - i.
 Participant and OPNFV feedback and gap identification shall be captured via Questionnaires provided to them during the Assessment stage of the Field Trial
    b.
 Quantitative information shall be captured by test systems and collated by Participant and or OPNFV.
 Such as,
       i.
 Results from 3 RC-1 Test cycles ii.
 Other